kubeedge/kubeedge/docs/modules/beehive.md

 ### Receive by a Module

 1. Receive gets the channel of a module from channels map.
 2. Then it waits for a message to arrive on that channel and returns the message.
-Error is returned if there is any..
+Error is returned if there is any.
 3. Eg: receive message for edged module

 ```go